Soft drinks can damage your teeth?

 Left un-treated cavities will continue to grow.

-These un-treated cavities will eventually result in fillings by a dentist
+These un-treated cavities will eventually result in fillings by your dentist.

 How much sugar in one can of soft drink?